Government Polytechnic, Chapra

 Government Polytechnic, Chapra is a polytechnic institute in Bihar, India.
 It is administered by Department of Science and Technology, Bihar and is funded by Government of Bihar.
 The institute is affiliated with State Board of Technical Education, Bihar which conducts the semester exams and issues the certificates.

 Courses

-The institute offers six-semester (three years) diploma programmes in engineering in following disciples.
+Government Polytechnic, Chapra offers diploma programmes in engineering and technology.
+The institute offers three-year Diploma in Engineering courses in the following disciplines: